Non-Orthogonal Tensor Diagonalization: Introduction

-The main motivation of our work, however, is the block-term decomposition, because in many applications the CP decomposition model is not quite appropriate \cite{stegeman12a}.
-The block-term decomposition was developed by De Lathauwer and his co-workers \cite{BTD2,BTD3}.
+The tensor diagonalization methods considered in this paper can be easily modified for block diagonalization.
+In many applications, the ordinary diagonalization is not quite appropriate, and like in independent subspace analysis \cite{ISA}, one seeks rather for subspaces of columns that represents multidimensional signal components that should be separated or eliminated.
+The joint block diagonalization of the set of these matrices was studied e.g., in \cite{HG,Nion,Lahat,bloky,Shi}.
+In the area of tensor decompositions, we speak about the block-term decomposition, promoted by De Lathauwer and his co-workers \cite{BTD2,BTD3}.
 The decomposition means that the given tensor is rewritten as a sum of several tensors of the same size but a lower multilinear rank.
 The block term decomposition was used to propose a blind DS-CDMA receiver in \cite{Nion-Lath-IEEE}.

-To the best of our knowledge, reliable block-term decomposition algorithms exist for some very special cases such as $(L,L,1)$ decomposition \cite{LL1}.
-There is, in general, a very challenging problem of how to initialize a block-term decomposition algorithm without getting captured in false local minima of the criterion function.
+In practice, initializing a BTD without getting captured in false local minima of the criterion function is a very challenging problem.
 Another difficulty is that the appropriate block sizes might not be known in advance.
-We show in this paper how the tensor diagonalization can be used to advice a suitable block-term decomposition, i.e. find appropriate block sizes, and provide a reasonable initial block-term decomposition, which can be further improved by another algorithm, assuming fixed given block sizes, for example an Alternating Least Squares (ALS) \cite{BTD3}.
+In some cases we have empirically found that the tensor diagonalization can be used to carry out a suitable block-term decomposition, i.e., find appropriate block sizes, provided there is no or little noise.
+This has been already observed in \cite{LVAICA}.

-The proposed method of the tensor diagonalization is closely related to approximate joint matrix diagonalization (AJD), see e.g. the survey paper \cite{SPM}.
-Most of the AJD methods can be probably modified to nonsymmetric joint diagonalization, which is the other name for two-sided tensor diagonalization.
-If the approximate joint diagonalization is not appropriate for given set of matrices (tensor), one can seek for a joint block diagonalization of the set of the matrices, see e.g. papers of \cite{HG,Nion,Lahat,bloky}.
-The latter methods assume that sizes of blocks of the decomposition are known {\em a priori}.
-The only paper showing that the appropriate block structure (block sizes) can be deduced from given data is \cite{LVAICA}.
-It deals with joint block diagonalization of set of symmetric matrices.

-This paper extends the idea of \cite{LVAICA} to joint block diagonalization of nonsymmetric matrices (two-sided diagonalization) and to three or more-sided tensor diagonalization.
-For the diagonalization itself we adopt the idea of the AJD algorithm \cite{Givens}, which constraints the diagonalizing matrices to have determinant one.
+There are a few related conference publications on the topic.
+The original version of the paper considered tensor diagonalization through generalized Jacobi (Givens) rotations \cite{arxiv}.
+An algorithm for two-sided diagonalization of order-3 tensor was proposed in a conference paper \cite{Shen}.
+An algorithm for three-sided diagonalization of order-3 tensor was proposed in \cite{Maurandi}.
+This paper presents a different approach to the same problem.